 - Only Laser Shown to Regrow Bone Around Teeth

 - Like Lasiks (Laser Eye Surgery) just for the Mouth

 - Usually Less Expensive than Conventional Periodontal Surgery

 Two to three weeks after LANAP, you will have a follow up to check your healing and review oral hygiene (link download for post-treatment instructions for LANAP).
 Two to three weeks later you will have a polish (prophy) visit and review oral hygiene.
 Three months after treatment you will have a periodontal cleaning.
 After three more months, you will have another periodontal cleaning and a Periodic Oral Evaluation (POE) to evaluate the results of your treatment.
 Depending on risk factors and treatment results, we will start a 3 to 4 month cleaning schedule.
-At this time, we may start an alternating recall schedule with your general dentist (link importance see your general dentist NOT SURE WHERE THIS IS)
+At this time, we may start an alternating recall schedule with your general dentist.

-An important adjunct to the above treatment is adjusting the bite.
+An important adjunct to the above treatment is bite therapy.
 Adjusting the bite removes harmful biting stresses on the bone supporting the teeth and helps to distribute the biting stress over all the teeth in the mouth.
 If you clinch or grind your teeth, a night guard is also helpful.
 If this is necessary, a night guard should be fabricated after treatment.